Relocating to London: a guide

-From townhouses to Victorian buildings, riverside apartments to private mews, there’s a breadth of rental properties across London's competitive housing market.
-Start your search by understanding your budget and property preferences.
+From townhouses to Victorian buildings, riverside apartments to private mews, there’s a breadth of rental properties across the city's competitive housing market.

-If you’re new to London, take the time to visit different neighbourhoods north and south of the river.
+If you have never visited before moving to London, take the time to explore different neighbourhoods north and south of the river.
 Each has its own community and vibe.
 See where you feel most at home.

 Resources for researching the market